culexpress/demos/README.md

 * Load the web app in a Chrome browser.
 * Switch on the printer and press the power button until the power LED is blue.
 * Enter a message on the web app.
-* Click on the "Print" button to print the image and message.
+* Click on the "Read weight" button to read weight from the bluetooth scale.

 ## References and How to report bugs
 * Web Bluetooth API: https://webbluetoothcg.github.io/web-bluetooth/